kvasqu25/kvasqu25/README.md

 # 👋 Hi there, I'm Karen!

+🚀 **I create impactful website experiences that empower and connect individuals and organizations.**

 I'm a Graphic Information Technology student at Arizona State University, passionate about web design and development.
 I love crafting intuitive and visually engaging web experiences using HTML, CSS, and JavaScript.
 After graduation, I aspire to become a Web Designer.

 Beyond coding, I enjoy baking desserts and constantly expanding my creative and technical skills! 🍪✨